Guest Post: Facilitation Skills Training For Lean Startup

 One game I always have ready to go in my toolbox is the Marshmallow Problem.
 I use it to help entrepreneurs come face-to-face with their bias towards solutionizing (read: everyone’s bias towards solutionizing!).
 This can be an incredibly uncomfortable topic since solutionizing is often what leads startups to build things that no one wants.
 The nice thing about this game is that the journey to that uncomfortable learning is usually lots of fun.
 In this example, we use dry spaghetti, marshmallows, and other arts and crafts tools to build little towers (needless to say most of the folks I conduct workshops for have not spent much time building such towers).

-(By the way, we are developing a game to help corporate investors understand innovation accounting, check it out here)
+(By the way, we are developing a game to help corporate investors understand innovation accounting)

 Permission to be a Beginner